medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Links.

 positional arguments:
-  column                      Name of the CSV column containing URLs or a single
+  value_or_column_name          Single URL to process or name of the CSV column
-                              URL.
-  file                        CSV file containing the URLs.
+                                containing URLs when using -i/--input.

 optional arguments:
   -p PLATFORMS, --platforms PLATFORMS
                                 The platforms from which to retrieve links (facebook, instagram, or reddit).
 This value can be comma-separated.
   --posts POSTS                 Path to a file containing the retrieved posts.
   --rate-limit RATE_LIMIT       Authorized number of hits by minutes.
-Defaults to
+Defaults
-                              6. Rcfile key: crowdtangle.rate_limit.
-Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
+                                to 6.
+Rcfile key: crowdtangle.rate_limit.
+Can
+                                also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the
+                                MINET_CROWDTANGLE_RATE_LIMIT env variable.
   --sort-by {date,subscriber_count,total_interactions}
                                 How to sort retrieved posts.
 Defaults to `date`.
-  --start-date START_DATE     The earliest date at which a post could be posted
+  --start-date START_DATE       The earliest date at which a post could be
-                              (UTC!).
+                                posted (UTC!).
 You can pass just a year or a year-month for convenience.
 Defaults to `2010`.
   -t TOKEN, --token TOKEN       CrowdTangle dashboard API token.
 Rcfile key:
                                 crowdtangle.token.
-Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
+Can also be configured in a .minetrc file as "crowdtangle.token" or read
+                                from the MINET_CROWDTANGLE_TOKEN env variable.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
+  -i INPUT, --input INPUT       CSV file containing all the URLs you want to
+                                process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
-                              info about this here: https://github.com/medialab/
+                                info about this here: https://github.com/mediala
-                              minet/blob/master/docs/cli.md#minetrc
+                                b/minet/blob/master/docs/cli.md#minetrc
   -h, --help                    show this help message and exit

 examples: